Where Does Metaverse Rank in the Trend Scale?

 Metaverse Controversies

-• Privacy Concerns: The metaverse's interconnected nature can raise serious privacy and security issues, as personal data and interactions become more exposed to potential misuse or theft.
+• Privacy Concerns: The metaverse's interconnected nature can raise serious privacy and security issues as personal data and interactions become more exposed to potential misuse or theft.

 • Escapism and Addiction: As the metaverse becomes more enticing, some individuals might prefer to spend excessive amounts of time in virtual worlds, potentially neglecting their physical and mental well-being.